lbugnion/ms-glossary/instructions/publisher-notes.md

 - Caption certification: None

 - **Upload the captions file (SRT) here.**
   - With Timing

-- Hold potentially inappropriate commens for review
+- Hold potentially inappropriate comments for review
 - Users can view ratings for this video: Yes
 - Allow embedding: yes
 - Publish to the Subscriptions feed: Yes